 Remember that although it’s possible to make ‘double digit returns’ per year by lending money to developers, like any investment it’s also possible to lose money too!

-Save yourself a headache when looking for the best property bonds by downloading my free cheat sheet guide
+Save yourself a headache when looking for the best property bonds by downloading our free cheat sheet guide

 It explains all the common terminology, why certain “property bonds” or “loan notes” can be more secure than others, and questions you can ask to help find out more about an offering – all in one convenient place